aswinsreeraj/COMP-6062-final-practical-project/README.md

-# Web App: Random Facts, Weather, and Dictionary
+# COMP- 6062 Final Project: Random Facts, Weather, and Dictionary

 This is a simple web application built using HTML, CSS, Bootstrap, and Vue.js.
 The application allows users to:
 - Generate a random fact.